HMRC CJRS compliance review | Update

 Other ways to prepare for a compliance check include;

-If you require further support regarding HMRC compliance checks, repayment of a CJRS or SEISS grant, or any support regarding employment or payroll, please contact Zoe Masterson, an assistant Payroll manager at Price Bailey, using the form below.
+If you require further support regarding HMRC compliance checks, repayment of a CJRS grant, or any support regarding employment or payroll, please contact Zoe Masterson, a Payroll Manager at Price Bailey, using the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.